danielscarvalho/data/README.md

 # data
-Some Synthetic data for data science classes and training
+Some synthetic data for data science classes and training

 Synthetic data